RILAB/historical_genomics/README.md

 Of interest to run analyses on more closed systems (e.g. Minnesota material, McMullen BSSS material, etc.?)

 What GWAS panel doesn't cause big problems for structure for SQuaT?
 Are there landrace panels?

+Do we need time data?
+Perhaps instead we want distance down pedigree?
+Do we have enough lines (and/or confidence) to divide into decades?

+We have CML pedigree data.
+Probably GBS too.
+Include these?